 A winner or laureate of multiple international piano competitions, Dzmitry has experienced considerable success, including the aforementioned First Prize in the Svetislav Stancic International Piano Competition in 2007; Grand Prize Winner, 2017 25th Fryderyck Chopin International Piano Competition, Corpus Christi, Texas; 2018 Grand Winner (from a field of nearly 2,000 applicants from 88 countries), Kaleidoscope International Music Competition, Los Angeles, California; 1st Prize, 2000 National Piano Competition, Mogilev, Belarus; 2nd Prize, 2011 Chopin International Piano Competition USA, Hartford, Connecticut; 2nd Place Winner, 1999 National Piano Competition “F. Chopin in Memoriam,” Grodno, Belarus; 3rd Prize, 2005 International Karol Szymanowski Piano Competition, Lodz, Poland; 4th Prize, 2009 Bremen Piano Competition, Bremen, Germany; and 5th Prize, 2003 Emil Gilels International Piano Competition, Odessa, Ukraine.

-Dzmitry is also well-known in the Dallas/Fort Worth area as a collaborative pianist, playing with vocalists, instrumentalists, and pianists, and performing in small ensembles.
-He is an invited Guest Artist for the International Keyboard Odyssiad® & Festival, U.S.A.
-(IKOF) in Fort Collins, Colorado, and in 2017 performed an afternoon recital that garnered the largest audience of all daytime festival events occurring over a five-day period.
-He is also an invited jurist for the IKOF preliminary and final rounds in the solo competitions.
+Dzmitry has been an invited jurist for the International Keyboard Odyssiad® & Festival, U.S.A.
+(IKOF) in Fort Collins, Colorado, and for the Los Angeles International Liszt Competition.
+As a Clinical Guest Artist for IKOF in 2017, he performed an afternoon recital that garnered the largest audience of all daytime festival events occurring over a five-day period.
 He gives masterclasses, lecture-recitals and presentations to universities and professional music organizations, tailoring each one to the specific needs or desires of the audience.
-Dzmitry is the Official Staff Accompanist for the IKOF piano concerto competition, flawlessly playing over twenty different piano accompaniments with concerto competitors in the past three years.
 Dzmitry Ulasiuk is the epitome of musical professionalism when it comes to piano performance.

-Dzmitry holds a bachelor’s degree, two master’s degrees, and a concert artist’s diploma from the Belarus State Academy of Music.
+Dzmitry holds a bachelor’s degree, two master’s degrees, and a concert artist’s diploma from the Belarus State Academy of Music, where he studied with Professor Liudmila S. Shelomentseva.
 To entice him to come to the United States, he received the Lili Kraus Scholarship to study with Dr. Tamás Ungár in the Artist Diploma program at Texas Christian University.
 He has a Performers Diploma from the Meadows School of the Arts at Southern Methodist University, where he studied with Professor Joaquín Achúcarro and was named a Legacy Artist of the Joaquín Achúcarro Foundation.
 Dzmitry is currently a Doctoral candidate of Piano Performance in the studio of Dr. Pamela Mia Paul at the University of North Texas, and holds a teaching fellowship.

 firstname.lastname@example.org 817.798.2041 Fort Worth, Texas dzmitryulasiuk.com